-#Exploring Early Childhood, Sport, Lifestyle and Recreation, Visual Design and Photography are Content Endorsed Courses but do not have an elective HSC Exam - therefore these subjects cannot count towards ATAR calculations.
+#Sport, Lifestyle and Recreation, Photography, Video and Digital Imaging , Manufacturing and Engineering and Sports Coaching do not have an elective HSC Exam - therefore these subjects cannot count towards ATAR calculations.

-Hospitality, Construction and Information and Digital Media Technology are VET subjects but have an elective HSC Exam which means this course can contribute to your ATAR.
+\Hospitality and Construction are VET subjects that have an elective HSC Exam which means these courses can contribute to your ATAR.
 However, these subjects cannot count towards ATAR calculations if any other Category B course exams are being undertaken (eg. English Studies and Maths Standard 1).
 These must be the only 2 category B units contributing towards your ATAR.